Logflare/logflare/docs/docs.logflare.com/docs/backends/bigquery/index.md

 # BigQuery

 Logflare natively supports the storage of log events to BigQuery.
-Ingested logs are **streamed** into BigQuery, and each source is mapped to a BigQuery dataset.
+Ingested logs are **streamed** into BigQuery, and each source is mapped to a BigQuery table.

 ## Logflare-Managed BigQuery